Sannevastaveren/Donders_internship/README.md

 Contains all the different scripts ive used for extraction and compression

 ### Data:
-Nothing for now but will contain some example data and analysis results
+Nothing for now as the data is too big for github

 ### Graphs:
-Nothing for now but will contain analysis graphs and other pictures relating to results that can be used in the paper
+Contains the big neuron firemap plot